LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/UseMavenRoutingFromBot.md

 ---
-pagename: Use Maven with Your Bot
+pagename: Use Conversation Orchestrator with Your Bot
 redirect_from:
   - maven-ai-powered-routing-use-maven-with-your-bot.html
   - maven-ai-ai-powered-routing-use-maven-with-your-bot.html
   - maven-ai-dynamic-routing-use-maven-with-your-bot.html
+  - conversation-orchestrator-dynamic-routing-use-maven-with-your-bot.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Conversation Orchestrator
 subfoldername: Dynamic Routing
-permalink: conversation-orchestrator-dynamic-routing-use-maven-with-your-bot.html
+permalink: conversation-orchestrator-dynamic-routing-use-conversation-orchestrator-with-your-bot.html
 indicator: messaging
 ---

-If you want more control and customization on your conversational experience, you may use the [Recommendation APIs](maven-askmaven-overview.html) from a concierge bot or LOB app to ask Maven about the next best action for a set of conditions.
+If you want more control and customization on your conversational experience, you may use the [Recommendation APIs](maven-askmaven-overview.html) from a concierge bot or LOB app to ask Conversation Orchestrator about the next best action for a set of conditions.
 This is appropriate if:

 - You already have a concierge bot that handles branded greetings, intents, and dialogs

 - You want to route by Intents, entities, and other attributes from a concierge bot

-- You have deeper customization needs to use Maven capabilities at runtime
+- You have deeper customization needs to use Conversation Orchestrator capabilities at runtime

 This method is usually used alongside Context Session Store APIs to send intents and attributes.